 UCAS also holds events throughout the year where you can speak to the universities on your 'hit list'.
 They'll be happy to talk to you about your options, different types of course. and what they can offer you.

 Find UCAS events near you

 You have to register with UCAS before you can start applying.

 Fortunately, the registration process is quick and easy, and only takes about 15 minutes.
 All you need at this stage is your personal details.
 If you’re applying through school or college, you'll also need your buzzword.

-While registering is free, applying costs £24.
+While registering is free, applying costs £18 for a single choice, or £24 for more than one choice.
 You might be able to tap up your mum or dad, or a grandparent for this.
 Or, you could find a quick way to make some instant cash to pay the fee yourself.

 tasks for this week

 - Register with UCAS - it's free and only takes 15 minutes!

 - Get familiar with the UCAS website.
 You'll find lots of advice, which you might not need right now, but it's highly likely you will at some point.

 - Take a look at ways to earn some cash to pay the £18 or £24 application fee (this might also come in handy for earning a bit of extra money for when you start uni).